 Dear @[email protected],

-Your health care provider has discussed the following subject with you: intestinal fistula of Crohn's disease.
+Your healthcare team has discussed the following subject with you: intestinal fistula of Crohn's disease.
 Here is some additional information.
 Let us know if you have any questions regarding this information.

 Crohn's disease is a chronic inflammatory disease of the bowel that can involve any area from the mouth to the anus, and can affect the entire thickness of the GI tract.